stagedml/pylightnix/docs/Reference.md

 ```

 Forcebly remove a reference from the storage.
 Removing
-[DRefs](#pylightnix.types.DRef) also removes all it's realizations.
+[DRefs](#pylightnix.types.DRef) also removes all their realizations.

 Currently Pylightnix makes no attempts to synchronize an access to the
 storage.
-Users have to take care of possible parallelization issues by
+Users are expected to take care of possible parallelization issues.
-themselves.